Malcolm Gaskill: Career

-In 2022, the book was shortlisted for a Wolfson History Prize, with the judges calling it "a riveting micro-history, brilliantly set within the broader cultural and social history of witchcraft."
+In 2022, the book was shortlisted for a Wolfson History Prize, with the judges calling it "a riveting micro-history, brilliantly set within the broader cultural and social history of witchcraft".
 By this time, Gaskill was a full-time writer.

-His latest book is entitled The Glass Mountain: Escape and Discovery in Wartime Italy, which is based on his great uncle's experiences as a prisoner of war and his subsequent escapes, and the means by which Gaskill uncovered this story.A shift in subject matter for Gaskill, this book nonetheless echoes the historical ghosts in the epilogue of The Ruin of All Witches, and was described by Caroline Moorhead in The Spectator as “a testament to the power of dogged research and to those twists and turns of memory which, however unstable, illuminate and inform the present.”
+His latest book is entitled The Glass Mountain: Escape and Discovery in Wartime Italy, which is based on his great uncle's experiences as a prisoner of war and his subsequent escapes, and the means by which Gaskill uncovered this story.
+A shift in subject matter for Gaskill, this book nonetheless echoes the historical ghosts in the epilogue of The Ruin of All Witches, and was described by Caroline Moorhead in The Spectator as "a testament to the power of dogged research and to those twists and turns of memory which, however unstable, illuminate and inform the present".
+The Glass Mountain is also a book about friendship.
+Some reviewers highlighted Gaskill's fraternal connection with Domenico Bolognese, president of the association dedicated to the memory of Camp 65 - the POW camp where Gaskill's great uncle was held.
+As Roderick Bailey wrote in The Times Literary Supplement: "The Glass Mountain is promoted as a wartime tale coupled with reflections on history's relationship to truth, but this human bond, together with the pair's moving encounters with the families further north, is easily among the book's richest features.
+Certainly, it is effective testimony to the power of fellow feeling to cultivate connections across time and borders."

+In October 2026, Profile Books will publish a collection of Gaskill's essays and reviews, under the title Worlds of Fear and Wonder: Living with the Supernatural, Past and Present, about which Lucy Worsley has written "Gaskill lifts the veil between past and present better than anyone I know".

 Retirement

 In 2018, his wife accepted a job in Dublin and he was able to take a year out to look after their children, finding that he did not miss academic life.
 In May 2020, during the first COVID-19 lockdown, Gaskill settled his early retirement from his teaching position, noting that universities were already "far from the sunlit uplands" and that they seemed to be about to "descend into a dark tunnel".
 His retirement was complete a few months later, and he explained his disillusion in an article in the London Review of Books.